dirkkelly/dirkkelly/content/collapse/im-sick-of-this-gun-debate-killer-mike-right-2018-03.md

 I would like to continue improving this article to get my point across.

 Yes we need better gun legislation in America, no this march does not help that, unfortunately the corporations (like the NRA) are super powerful because of their ability to lobby unlimitedly against our interests.

-The left and right need to unite to take back control of their government and introduce rational rules about gun control, that fix such things as 3% of the population having more than 50% of the guns...
+I am advocating for the left and right uniting to take back control of their government and introduce rational rules about gun control, that fix such things as 3% of the population having more than 50% of the guns...

+If the left and right don't work together their fight against each other will be a distraction against changing the influence of money in US power and opening up channels to improve everything in the nation, it could even lead to a civil war which will further destroy the nation.

 ![](/uploads/2018/03/26/Screen Shot 2018-03-26 at 12.13.22 AM.png)